sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

   5. For show commands that requires retrieval of the data that doesn't contain any state information (information only based on the configuration), the backend callback will fetch the data from CONFIG_DB.

-  6. For show commands that requires retrieval of state or statistics information the backend callback will fetch the data from FRR-BGP.
+  6. For show commands that requires retrieval of state or statistics information the backend, managemnt framework executes the FRR CLI using "docker exec bgp vtysh -c <cmds>" to fetch the data in JSON format from FRR-BGP.

-  7. State/stats information is retried from FRR-BGP by issuing a show command to FRR BGP container and the output is returned in JSON format.

-  8. At transformer this JSON output is now converted back to corresponding OC objects and returned to the caller.
+  7. At transformer the JSON output (retrived from FRR BGP) is converted back to corresponding open config objects and returned to the caller.

-  9. For CLI show, the output returned in object format is then translated back to CLI Jinga template for output display in CLI.
+  8. For CLI show, the output returned in object format is then translated back to CLI Jinga template for output display in CLI.

 #### 3.6.2.1 Configuration Commands